RagtagOpen/cta-aggregator-docs/source/includes/_advocacy_campaigns.md

 `POST "http://localhost:3000/v1/advocacy_campaigns/"`

 Requests to create a resource must include a valid JWT token.
-This token can be obtained from the `authantication` endpoint.
+This token can be obtained from the `authentication` endpoint.